-Function Category Contractor Response IDENTIFY (ID) Asset Management (ID.AM): The data, personnel, devices, systems, and facilities that enable the organization to achieve business purposes are identified and managed consistent with their relative importance to organizational objectives and the organization's risk strategy.
-Business Environment (ID.BE): The organization's mission, objectives, stakeholders, and activities are understood and prioritized; this information is used to inform cybersecurity roles, responsibilities, and risk management decisions.
+Function Category Contractor Response 1 Asset Management (ID.AM): The data, personnel, devices, systems, and facilities that enable the organization to achieve business purposes are identified and managed consistent with their relative importance to organizational objectives and the organization's risk strategy.
+Contractor has asset management controls and policies in place for physical devices and software within our organization.
+Contractor has mapped organizational comms and data flows and cataloged external subprocessors.
+Contractor has also categorized information systems and organizational resources in accordance with applicable company policies.
+IDENTIFY (ID) Business Environment (ID.BE): The organization's mission, objectives, stakeholders, and activities are understood and prioritized; this information is used to inform cybersecurity roles, responsibilities, and risk management decisions.
+Contractor has established and communicated priorities for organizational mission and objective.
+They have also put in place contingency plans and disaster recovery policies to inform decisions and deliver mission critical services.
 Governance (ID.GV): The policies, procedures, and processes to manage and monitor the organization's regulatory, legal, risk, environmental, and operational requirements are understood and inform the management of cybersecurity risk.
-Risk Assessment (ID.RA): The organization understands the cybersecurity risk to organizational operations (including mission, functions, image, or reputation), organizational assets, and individuals.
-Risk Management Strategy (ID.RM): The organization's priorities, constraints, risk tolerances, and assumptions are established and used to support operational risk decisions.
-Supply Chain Risk Management (ID.SC): The organization's priorities, constraints, risk tolerances, and assumptions are established and used to support risk decisions associated with managing supply chain risk.
-The organization has established and implemented the
+Contractor has established and communicated organizational cybersecurity policies, and coordinated and aligned roles and responsibilities with internal roles and external partners.
+Legal requirements and obligations regarding cybersecurity and privacy are understood and managed.